minond/transmutr/README.md

 ![transmutr](http://minond.github.io/transmutr/images/logo.jpg)

-### Hear Music Your Way
+### Share music your way.
+Hear music your way.

-Having multiple friends on multiple music services can suck when you're excited to share or discover new bands from each other.
-This simple Chrome extension will translate music track links into links for your preferred music service.
+A Chrome Extension to convert music links to your preferred music service.

-Current integrations include Spotify, Google Play, Rdio, iTunes, LastFM, and Beats.
+Currently integrated with Spotify, Google Play, Rdio, Beats, iTunes, and LastFM